Nicolas Bochatay: Accident and death

 Around 9:30 am on February 22, the next-to-last day of competition at the 1992 Winter Olympics, Bochatay was warming up with teammate Pierre Yves-Jorand and United States team members Jeff Hamilton, Jimbo Morgan, and Dale Womack, when he crashed into a Snowcat used to groom snow on a public slope.
 The group was skiing and catching air on a bump in the slope.
 The group had made other runs on the trail.
-Nicholas was airborne before landing immediately in front of the groomer.
+Bochatay was airborne before landing immediately in front of the groomer.

 It was reported that he died of internal injuries immediately after impact.

 According to organizers, the machine had flashing lights and a siren while it was sitting behind a small hill.
 The Swiss team said the machine had been immobile behind the hill and had no sirens or flashing lights.
 Jean-Albert Corrand, director general of COJO, was the one to say the snow groomer was using a siren and flashing lights and was moving uphill towards the skiers as they were coming down.
 Witnesses say also that the machine did have a siren and flashing lights.
 It was also said that Bochatay was wearing slalom skis and not speed-skis when he crashed.
 The accident occurred on the next-to-last day of the 1992 Winter Olympics, on the morning of the speed-skiing final.
 Bochatay was the third athlete to die at a Winter Olympics, after British luger Kazimierz Kay-Skrzypeski and Australian skier Ross Milne who both died at Innsbruck 1964.